STEAM-Academy-PRO/revolution-robotics-robot-mind/docs/mcu-firmware/development.md

 ---------

 VS Code comes with a launch configuration that can flash and connect to a debug firmware automatically.
-To start this, open the `mcu-firmware` folder in a new window and press F5.
+Follow the [Setup instructions](../setup.md) to set up your preferred debugger, then press F5.

 Troubleshooting
 ---------------